panda-re/libosi/README.md

 | linux-32-3.16      | full             |
 | linux-64-3.16      | full             |

+### Easy mode (apt releases)

+See our releases page for the latest CI generated deb packages for Ubuntu 18.04, 20.04, and 22.04.

 ### Prerequisites

 Install dependencies.
 On Ubuntu, this can be done with: